MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/develop/make_mgmt_service.md

   * Host and guest (VM) OS must be Windows 10, Windows Server Technical Preview 3, or later.
 * Windows SDK -- Available [here](http://aka.ms/flightingSDK).

 > The API for Hyper-V sockets became available in Windows 10 build 14290 -- the flighting download matches the latest insider fast track flighting build.
-If you experience strange bahavior make sure the SDK matches the host OS.
+If you experience strange bahavior, let us know in the forums.
+Please include the behavior as well as the OS and build numbers for the host, guest, and SDK.

-  You can see the SDK build number is visible in the title of the SDK installer:
+  The SDK build number is visible in the title of the SDK installer:
   ![](./media/flightingSDK.png)